pujitha31/AuraSage-AI/README.md

-'''StyleSage-AI
-Where AI meets Elegence
+AuraSage AI: Where AI Meets Elegance

-StyleSage AI is an AI-powered multi-modal jewelry recommendation system that delivers personalized jewelry suggestions based on face shape, skin tone, neckline, and occasion.
+AuraSage AI is an AI-powered multi-modal jewelry recommendation system that delivers personalized jewelry suggestions based on face shape, skin tone, neckline, and occasion.
 The system leverages deep learning, computer vision, and natural language processing (NLP) techniques to create accurate, contextually relevant recommendations tailored to user preferences.

 Key Features
 Personalized Recommendations: Suggests jewelry pieces based on a user’s unique attributes, such as face shape, skin tone, neckline, and occasion.